Ruth-Mottram/polar-climate-science/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Polar Climate and Cryosphere Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University &rarr; LMU."
+excerpt: "Regional Climate and Cryosphere Modelling at DMI"
 sitemap: false
 permalink: /
 ---

-**News: Our group moved to the University of Munich (LMU)!** Join us!
+**News: Welcome to our group webpage**

-We are a dynamic research group at [LMU physics](https://www.physik.lmu.de/en/index.html) and at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl/).
+We are a dynamic research group at [NCKF; DMI](https://www.dmi.dk/nationalt-center-for-klimaforskning) at the [Danish Meteorological Institute ]([http://www.physics.leidenuniv.nl/](https://www.dmi.dk)).

-We have two overarching goals: first,
+We have three overarching goals: first, **to understand climate processes on a local scale** using, developing and improving our main tool, the HARMONIE-Climate (HCLIM) high resolution Regional climate model.
+We have a particular focus on the Arctic and Antarctic, but we also do Europe, Africa, the Caribbean and North America.
-**to understand quantum materials**, including strange metals, high-temperature superconductors, and quantum critical electron matter.
-Second, **to make novel and useful materials** that never existed before, like possible room-temperature superconductors.
+Second, **to make future projections of the cryosphere** with a particular focus on the surface mass budget of the Greenland and Antarctic ice sheets.
+To this end we have developed the surface scheme of HCLIM and the offline CISSEMBEL (Copenhagen Ice Snow Surface Energy and Mass Balance Model).
+We also conduct field studies at the DMI Geophysical Facility in Qaanaaq, NW Greenland and in collaboration with other institutes in Antarctica.
-To achieve these goals, we develop new quantum sensing and quantum imaging instrumentation to obtain the key quantum mechanical degrees of freedom.
-We want to build the perfect instruments to answer the scientific questions we deem most important.
+Third, **to produce climate and sea level rise projections from the ice sheets** over the medium to long term, using a suite of modelling tools, newly developed machine learning emulators and insights from our field studies.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->